A Brief History

 The QM 2 has all the fine dining, bars, cinema and entertainment you would expect from a luxury cruise ship, but a defining touch is the addition of the only sea going planetarium in the world!
 The interior of the mighty ship is adorned by over 5000 works of art commissioned by 128 artists.
 You could enjoy all this for the price of a trans-Atlantic ticket of only $800 (most economical class), a bargain by today’s (2015) standards.
 Our rich readers may opt for the more elegant accommodations a $4000 ticket provides.

-Have you been on a sea cruise?
+Question for students (and subscribers): Have you been on a sea cruise?
 (We at History and Headlines have!)
 Would you like to take a cruise, and if so, where would you like to take it?
-If you have any cruise ship stories of note, good or bad, feel free to share them with your fellow readers.
+If you have any cruise ship stories of note, good or bad, feel free to share them with your fellow readers in the comments section below this article.

 Your readership is much appreciated!